smcgee31/angular-drills/README.md

 ``3``
 Create an app where there is a list of data on the screen (stored in a service) where you can type to filter what's shown in the list

+``3.5``
+Take your app from the step above and create an input field that will add a new object to the array and delete an object from the array.

 ``4``
 Create an app hitting an api (swapi.co, birdapi.com, pokeapi, [smurfs](http://smurfs.devmounta.in/smurfs/), marvel api, etc)